-This is the second of a three-part blog series introducing IRI’s new data structuring technology.
+This is the second of a three-part blog series introducing IRI’s unstructured data discovery technology.
 The first article introduced the unstructured “dark data” sources that IRI’s data restructuring wizard supports.
 This article shows how the wizard works.
 The third article shows how the restructured data can be used by all IRI software products.

 The general idea is that, after parsing through the data in unstructured sources, you can output what you’re looking for into a structured text (flat) file, with its layouts automatically defined in a data definition file (.DDF).
 The file and its metadata repository are easily used and re-used by IRI software to integrate, transform, migrate, mask, and report on that data, and/or feed it to other applications.